jhanu-bal2607/Recipe-Finder/README.md

 ## Design Overview
 - **Landing Page**: The landing page is the first page of the app.
 - **Home Page**: The home page is designed to welcome users with a clean and appealing layout.
-It has a bottom navigation bar for smooth transsion to other sections.
+It has a bottom navigation bar for smooth transition to other sections.
 - **Search Page**: The search page gives user the option to search the item for which they need the recipe.
 - **Categories Page**: The categories page is designed in such a way that user can select from the provided options from which category they wish to find the recipes.
 - **Breakfast Page**: The breakfast page is further division of the categories page into breakfast where recipes of the items made in breakfast is visible to users.